Building community food knowledge, skills, resources and projects

 The small grant fund gives local community organisations and schools the opportunity to develop grassroots community food projects in their settings.
 Many projects are not only driven by health improvement benefits but seek a wider social impact such as greater cohesion within communities.

-The Newcastle Public Health funded grant scheme has operated in Newcastle for over a decade on an annual basis disseminating a total budget of £10,000 offering up to £2500 per applicant.
-The pot of funding in 2018 grew from £10,000 to £11,250 – which has funded an additional project!
-A special thanks to:
+The Newcastle Public Health funded grant scheme has operated in Newcastle for over 15 years, supporting the development of food and health related projects and activities.
+On an annual basis we disseminate a budget of £10,000 offering up to £2500 per applicant.

-Newcastle Community Food Forum on ‘Slack’ a network for community food organisations to communicate, collaborate, network, pass on valuable information and resources, find partners and discuss what’s going on.
-We’re opening this up to community food organisations or any group, project or organisation that builds food skills and knowledge – so cooking skills, food growing and more.
+A Newcastle Community Food Network is being created to help community food organisations to communicate, collaborate, pass on valuable information and resources, find partners and discuss what’s going on.
+We’re opening this up to community food organisations or any group, project or organisation that helps to build people’s food skills and knowledge – so anyone involved in delivering or promoting cooking skills, food growing and more.

-Newcastle Community Food Gatherings We are looking to organise gatherings at different projects across the city.
-This would give more opportunities to network, update, discuss opportunities for citywide campaign delivery there could be topic based gatherings to share learning with each other.
+Newcastle Community Food Gatherings We are keen to help organise gatherings or visits to different projects across the city.
+This would give more opportunities to see what each other are doing, network, update and share learning.
+It would also be an opportunity to explore citywide campaign delivery, for example there could be topic based gatherings to share learning with each other.